 Edgewood Cottage, c.
 1890

-Historic home and gathering place for artists comes full circle.
+This historic home and gathering place for artists has comes full circle...

 The first home and studio of artist Elliott Daingerfield (1859-1932), has been revitalized by the Blowing Rock Historical Society to preserve his legacy.
 Today the home, located on Main Street opposite St. Mary of the Hills Church, offers a brief glimpse of Daingerfield in the home he designed and built.